Niharikasinghhh/Logistics-Data-Analyst-Internship/README.md

 The project demonstrates how machine learning can be used to predict delivery delays and support logistics decision-making.
 The results can help logistics teams identify high-risk shipments, improve delivery planning, allocate resources efficiently, and reduce operational delays.

-### Note

-The dataset used in this project is simulated and created for educational purposes.